GEOS-DEV/GEOS/src/coreComponents/fileIO/schema/docs/PoroLinearElasticAnisotropic.rst

 ================= ====== ======== ==============================================================================
 Name              Type   Default  Description
 ================= ====== ======== ==============================================================================
-defaultDensity    real64 required Default Material Density
+BiotCoefficient   real64 0        Biot's coefficient
 c11               real64 required Default for the 11 component of the Elastic Stiffness Tensor in Voigt notation c12               real64 required Default for the 12 component of the Elastic Stiffness Tensor in Voigt notation c13               real64 required Default for the 13 component of the Elastic Stiffness Tensor in Voigt notation